|

 pressure before you start.

 brake wear on discs & pads.
 Take water, thirsty work.
+Take

 - Working on road is a right pain, dangerous, might be